 Production of Case Studies

-- Scrutinizing the process of SMF within the parameters of the Student Voice work currently underway in the Students Union.
-Work to ensure thorough alignment of Module Evaluation processes and SSLC processes.
+- Scrutinising the process of SMF within the parameters of the Student Voice work currently underway in the Students' Union, and working to ensure thorough alignment of Module Evaluation processes and SSLC processes

 - Cathy Hampton (Lead)